Biden, Buttigieg face pressure to get to the bottom of FAA mishap

 The former mayor of South Bend, Ind., exceeded expectations in 2020, winning the Iowa caucuses before bowing out of the race and endorsing Biden.

-How he handles both situations, between the FAA outage and the Southwest cancelations, could be seen as somewhat of a trial run for him before exploring other political goals.
+How he handles both situations — the FAA outage and the Southwest cancellations — could be seen as something of a trial run before he explores other political goals.

 Mariner said that, when talking to former colleagues at the Transportation Department, he has “heard nothing short of stellar words in his favor.”